Low Voltage Electrical Cabinet Maintenance

 Action: Removal of conductive and hygroscopic dust using HEPA vacuums and dielectric solvents to prevent surface tracking and potential arc flash events.

 Dust accumulation causes electrical short circuits.
 In industrial environments, dust can be conductive or hygroscopic (absorbing moisture), creating tracking paths across insulators.
-Our team uses industrial HEPA vacuums and lint-free cloths to perform:

 3. Mechanical Integrity & Torque Tightening